MiaHuebner/Aquilegia-Distribution-Final-Project/README.md

   I was the only person running this analysis for this project.
 There were no other group members.

 AI USE DISCLAIMER!
   ChatGPT was used throughout this project to help me understand different lines of code (especially in Damaris Zurrell's 2020 SDM workflow), help me find which package to use to perform a function (such as generating an interactive map with point data), and to help troubleshoot error messages that came up in my code.
-ChatGPT was mainly used as a means to understand what the code meant so I could understand how to best perform the analysis for the Aquilegia formosa species.
+ChatGPT was mainly used as a means to understand what the code meant, so I could understand how to best perform the analysis for the Aquilegia formosa species.